UP BOCW Registration (Building & Other Construction Workers Act)

 Documents Required

-- Application in triplicate in Form- XII in case of offline mode
+- Application in prescribed form (Form XII in offline mode)

-- Copy of challan according to number of Workers
+- Copy of fee challan based on number of workers

 For Beneficiaries Registration